New shoes on budget day: History

 Wilson's successor, Donald Mazankowski, wore new shoes for his second budget, in 1993.
 Paul Martin wore new work boots he received as a gift from Chrétien for his first budget, in 1994, but did not wear new footwear with subsequent budgets.
 John Manley did not wear new shoes for the two budgets he tabled, in 2002 and 2003.
 His successor, Ralph Goodale, released two budgets in 2004 and 2005, and wore new shoes both times.

 Jim Flaherty wore new shoes for his first budget in 2006.
-For the second one, instead of wearing new shoes, he bought ice skates for his son. and resoled his shoes to show that his 2008 budget was fiscally prudent.
-Flaherty did not purchase new shoes for the second of his two 2011 budgets, but did so in 2009, 2010, 2012, 2013 and February 7th, 2014.
+For the second one, instead of wearing new shoes, he bought ice skates for his son and resoled his shoes to show that his 2008 budget was fiscally prudent.
+Flaherty did not purchase new shoes for the second of his two 2011 budgets; however, he did so in 2009, 2010, 2012, 2013 and February 7, 2014.

 Flaherty's successor, Joe Oliver, wore New Balance shoes with blue laces to underscore the fact that the Conservatives' 2015 budget was balanced (The party's traditional colour being blue).
 However, commenters pointed out that the shoes were made in the U.S., by a company that had abandoned Canadian manufacturing 20 years earlier.
 Liberal finance minister Bill Morneau held photo-ops to reveal his footwear for the 2016, 2017, 2018 and 2019 budgets.
 There was no budget in 2020 during the COVID-19 pandemic.
 In 2021, Chrystia Freeland revealed her footwear on Twitter amidst the pandemic and, in 2022, she held a photo-op at a women's shoe store.